Corpse road: Corpse paths worldwide

 During several dynasties of imperial China, the pathway to the burial mound of an emperor or a high dignitary would be lined with the statues of real and fantastic animals and of the civil and military officials, and would be known as the shendao (spirit way) At major imperial mausolea, such as Ming Xiaoling in Nanjing or the Ming Dynasty Tombs near Beijing, the spirit way could be several hundreds of meters, sometimes over a kilometer, long.

 A straight Viking cult or Corpse road at Rosaring, Uppland, Sweden, was unearthed by archaeologists.
 The body of the dead Viking chieftains were drawn along it in a ceremonial wagon to the grave site.
-The Netherlands had the Doodwegen or Spokenwegen, the deathroads or ghostroads, converging on medieval cemeteries, some surviving in straight section fragments to this day.
+The Netherlands had the Doodwegen ("deathroads") or Spokenwegen ("ghostroads"), converging on medieval cemeteries, some surviving in straight section fragments to this day.

 In the Arenal area of Costa Rica, NASA surveys detected straight paths running considerable distances through the mountainous rainforest.
 Upon closer examination, these routes were found to date from CE 500–1200 and had been constructed as corpse paths, along which bodies were carried to burial.